12 min read

 When I use this: Internal tools, B2B applications where branding doesn't matter, or when subdomain management is too complex.

-I built an automation dashboard using this approach because clients didn't care about custom URLs.
+I built an automation dashboard for a client using this approach because their users didn't care about custom URLs.
 They wanted functionality, not branding.

 Pros: